Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Capacity, Coverage and Example Experiments

 In Figure~\ref{fig:orthog_values}, we plot the orthogonality values between the channels associated with the grouped streams, which is calculated as one minus the multiple correlation coefficient between them.
-The figure shows that Set 2 UEs can achieve high orthogonality values with up to 6 streams, while for Set 1, if 6 or more streams are grouped together, the orthogonality value is very low and hence not recorded.
-We also observe that, when all streams are grouped together in each set, the orthogonality value of the Set 0 (with 14 streams) is the lowest, while Set 2 (with 8 streams) yields a higher orthogonality value than Set 1.
+The figure shows that Set~2 UEs can achieve high orthogonality values with up to six streams, while for Set~1, if six or more streams are grouped together, the orthogonality value is very low and hence not recorded.
+We also observe that, when all streams are grouped together in each set, the orthogonality value of Set~0 (with 14 streams) is the lowest, while Set~2 (with eight streams) yields a higher orthogonality value than Set~1.
 This highlights the importance of having a proper grouping strategy for a given set of UEs in order to maximize the overall capacity.

 In the above study, the default grouping strategy of the COTS application has been used.
 The \aratvws\ APIs allow experimenters to perform other mMIMO experiments, for instance, those with specific sets of users, specific grouping strategies, or specific transmission strategies.
+This holds practical implications for rural applications, such as maximizing per group capacity in precision agriculture e.g. with Unmanned Ground Vehicle (UGV) swarms sending sensors data from crop fields.
+Furthermore, rural applications encompass diverse needs including URLLC, massive Machine Type Communications (mMTC), and enhanced Mobile Broadband (eMBB), thereby enabling, experimental studies on user grouping based on service classes or across different slices sharing the same resource blocks.